Jasper Johns, Fool's House, 1972

 The present work (and of course the original painting) is also explicitly autobiographical, as the "Fool's House" references the artist's studio, where he can commandeer any ordinary household object - like a broom - and, literally and figuratively, incorporate it into the artmaking process.
 There's also a bit of self-deprecating existential angst, as the artist's paintbrush is replaced by an object used to sweep up the trash, and his studio is a "Fool's House" - because, perhaps, only a fool would be in this line of work.
 (Remember, the year before Johns' "Fool's House" painting, he created an ironic and cynical send-up of art critics entitled "The Critic Sees" - featuring two myopic eyes.)
 There is also, paradoxically, a bit of secret swagger in "Fool's House", because Johns might have anticipated that his broom, just like Duchamp's urinal, would be destined to become a masterpiece.

-"Fool's House" is an important Jasper Johns graphic work that is increasingly scarce as so many other examples are already in the permanent collections of major public and private institutions.
+"Fool's House" is a coveted Jasper Johns graphic work that is increasingly scarce as so many other examples are already in the permanent collections of major public and private institutions.

 Measurements: